 Dr Carmen M. Ramos Villar

-Dr Carmen Ramos Villar was an undergraduate and postgraduate at the University of Bristol.
+Dr Carmen Ramos Villar was an undergraduate and postgraduate at the University of Bristol, where she studied a BA Hons in Hispanic Studies and went on to specialise on Portuguese literature afterwards.
 Her doctoral thesis examined the theme of emigration in Portuguese literature, concentrating in the works produced by writers from the Azores islands and from the Azorean-American community.
 She was awarded her doctorate in 2004.

 Before coming to the University of Sheffield, Dr Ramos Villar taught Portuguese Studies at Manchester University for one year.

-Dr Ramos Villar's research interests have developed from her doctoral thesis to explore how autobiographical writings, and biographical studies, portray the Portuguese migrant in the United States and Canada.
-One of the aims of this study is to examine the way the emigrant constructs identity and compare the notion of being Portuguese with the construction of Portuguese identity in Portugal in recent years.
-She is currently writing a book on this topic.
+Dr Ramos Villar's research interests have developed from her doctoral thesis to explore how autobiographical writings, and biographical studies, portray the Portuguese migrant in the United States.

 At the Department of Hispanic Studies, Dr Ramos Villar teaches Portuguese language, and offers modules on the literature and history of the Portuguese-speaking world.

 Member of the Association of British and Irish Lusitanists (ABIL)

 Conference secretary for ABIL (2015-2017)External examiner for PhD thesis at NUI Maynooth, Ireland.